Skip to main content

 }

-No matter how many canvases live under the provider, the page holds a single GPU device and shares one set of pipeline caches.
+No matter how many canvases live under the provider, the page holds a single GPU device.

-The provider accepts every RedrawInit() option through its options prop, for example GPU timestamp queries or an existing device:
+The provider accepts its device-request options through the options prop, for example GPU timestamp queries or an existing device:

 <RedrawProvider options={{ timestampQuery: true }}>...</RedrawProvider>